 Malta was ruled by the Knights of St John for over two centuries.
 There are a number of landmarks all over the island built by the Knights.
 There’s the Hompesch Gate in Fgura and perhaps the biggest landmark is Valletta, our capital city.
 It was built by Grandmaster La Vallette who died before the city was finished being built.

 Exactly opposite the Museum, you can find a store called Mdina Glass.
 They sell handmade glass products ranging from clocks to vases and Christmas decorations.
-This brings me to tip#1: if you’re not into the traditional souvenirs such as magnets, postcards etc and want to take a piece of Malta with you, I suggest you go to Mdina Glass and buy one of their Maltese clocks or glass Luzzu’s.
+This brings me to tip #1: if you’re not into traditional souvenirs such as magnets, postcards etc and want to take a piece of Malta with you, I suggest you go to Mdina Glass and buy a souvenir from there.

 Mdina Glass is Malta’s first glass factory!
 Every product sold is handmade.
 There is a traditional line of products that you can buy such as vases but there are also modern, colourful items.
 There’s something for everyone at Mdina Glass.
 You can also order products online from here!